It can bring on breathing and swallowing problems, and in some cases sores on the skin.

 - Nasal discharge

 A second type of diphtheria can also grow on your skin.
 This type of infection leads to painful, red, and swollen skin.
-Your skin could develop ulcers with a thick gray coating, but this kind of infection shouldn’t lead to any more complications, like organ damage.
+You could also get ulcers with a thick gray coating.

 What Is the Treatment for Diphtheria?